thomas-fritsch/psdt/README.md

 The PostScript editor (implemented using [Xtext](http://www.eclipse.org/Xtext/)) has most features as expected from a state-of-the-art editor, like syntax coloring, outline view, code folding, auto-edit for brackets, marked syntax errors.

 ![](de.tfritsch.psdt.help/html/getting_started/editing.png)

 ### Debugger
 Before using the PostScript debugger, you need to tell Eclipse about where [Ghostscript] (http://www.ghostscript.com) is installed on your machine.

 ![](de.tfritsch.psdt.help/html/getting_started/preferences_ghostscript.png)

-Then you can step through your PostScript application, set breakpoints, inspect the stacks, and watch the rendered page image.
+The debugger (implemented using Nigel Hathaway's [PostScript debugger] (de.tfritsch.psdt.debug/psdebug.ps)) lets you step through your PostScript application, set breakpoints, inspect the stacks, and watch the rendered page image.

 ![](de.tfritsch.psdt.help/html/getting_started/debugging.png)

 ### Documentation
 Large parts of Adobe's [PostScript Language Reference Manual] (https://www.adobe.com/products/postscript/pdfs/PLRM.pdf) are integrated into the Eclipse help contents.

 ![](de.tfritsch.psdt.help/html/getting_started/documentation.png)

 When you move the mouse over an identifier in the PostScript editor, a hover with the corresponding documentation section is shown.

 ![](de.tfritsch.psdt.help/html/getting_started/documentation_hover.png)

 ### Build